LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 Identical to `j`, except the current value of the program counter will be stored to the `data` register.
 This operation is most commonly used for calling procedures.
 ##### `jif`
 Identical to `j`, except the jump will only be taken if the carry bit contains a 1.
 This will take two cycles to execute regardless of whether the branch is taken.
+##### `jnif`
+Identical to `j`, except the jump will only be taken if the carry bit contains a 0.
+This will take two cycles to execute regardless of whether the branch is taken.
 ##### `ret`
 Jumps to the address stored in `data`, plus one.
-Replaces the value in `data` with the current value of the program counter as with `jsr`.
 Unlike the other jump instructions, this instruction only takes a single cycle and single byte of ROM.
+##### `retsr`
+Identical to `ret`, but replaces the value in `data` with the current value of the program counter as with `jsr`.

 #### Stack pointer manipulation instructions
 ##### `isp <number>`